martimy/flowmanager/docs/index.md

-# FlowManager

-## Introduction
+# Introduction
-Welcome to the FlowManager wiki!
+Welcome to the FlowManager documentation.

 Here are some quick notes about using the app:
 * The home page shows general information about the active switches in the topology.
 More details will be added.